argoproj/argo-workflows/docs/workflow-templates.md

 > v2.4 and after

-Workflow templates are reusable checks of YAML that you can use within your workflows.
+Workflow templates are reusable chunks of YAML that you can use within your workflows.
 This allows you to have a library of templates.

 You can create some example templates as follows: